 So, all in all, our visit to Pisa was a great one!
 Italy is a year-round destination, but the end of 0ctober weather proved to be lovely and warm, which was great for our trip!
 If it’s hotels you need, then BVS are who you need to make that a possibility.
 Their knowledge of Hotel Bagni di Pisa Palace & Spa and Grotta Giusti was impeccable; and they have some quality offerings within their portfolio, including a property in Sardinia.

-Ground programme-wise, it’s ITC you need for the added value and wow factor.
-They showcased the Tuscan ‘Hotel il Ciocco’ to us as well as the ‘Da Bruno’ Restaurant in Pisa; and Nick from ITC explained to us how easy it is to access Tuscany and Florence from Pisa, making it a great destination for groups that require twin-centre for their events.
+Ground programme-wise, it’s i2travel you need for the added value and wow factor.
+They showcased the Tuscan ‘Hotel il Ciocco’ to us as well as the ‘Da Bruno’ Restaurant in Pisa; and Nick from i2travel explained to us how easy it is to access Tuscany and Florence from Pisa, making it a great destination for groups that require twin-centre for their events.